 Attendance and paper presentation 20%

-Homework assignments 20%
+Homework assignments

-Midterm (March 13 in class) 30%
+Midterm exam 30%

-Final (April 21 or 22) 30%
+Final exam 30%

-Email policies:
+Email policies

 I strongly encourage you to ask questions during lectures and office hours.
 If you have special needs to reach me outside the lectures or office hours, however, you may email me.
 I will try to respond to your email in two business days.
 If you don't get my response within two business days, please send me a reminder email.
 When you email me, please prefix the subject header [AFE] in order to make your email distinct from others.
-Send a self-introductory email to me (no longer than 3 lines but with your photo).
+Optionally, send a brief self-introductory email to me with your photo.

-Course Outline and References:
+Course Outline and References